samuelgoto/proposal-number-parse/README.md

 This is a [stage 0](https://tc39.github.io/process-document/) proposal to create a static method in Number that:

-* parses a string (ignoring non-numeric suffix, viz parseFloat) and returns a Number and
+* like parseFloat (and unlike Number), parses a string ignoring non-numeric suffix and returns a Number, and
-* stays up to date with the evolution of numeric literals (viz the Number constructor)
+* like Number (and unlike parseFloat), stays up to date with the evolution of numeric literals

 # Motivation